exoplanet-dev/exoplanet/docs/tutorials/reparameterization.md

   name: python3
 ---

-# Why does this exist?
+# Reparameterization

 +++

-This section will try to motivate the point of exoplanet and gradient-based inference.
+Some tips and tricks for reparameterization

 ```{code-cell}